department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 ### How does VA decide effective dates?

 Learn how we decide effective dates in different cases.
-It’s complicated.
+It’s complex.
 Hang in there.

 </div>